itishhanda/itish-blog/_posts/2025-10-24-example-post.md

 date: 2025-10-24
 ---

-This is the content of my first post on itish-blog!
+This is the content of my first post